hannahdesmond/mastery-curriculum/chapter2/README.md

 So why does `1` exist and `one` doesn't?
 This is a choice the creators of Ruby made.
 They believed that plenty of people would want to use numbers using the [glyph](https://en.wikipedia.org/wiki/Glyph) form `1` \(or `2`, `3`, and so on\).
 They believed that few people would want to use the numeral form `one` \(or `two`, `three` and so on\).

-Bad news for them, then: that's exactly what we want to do.
-To do it, we're going to have to create something inside our program world: a **name**.
+However, that's exactly what we want to do.
+To do it, we're going to have to create something inside our program world, a **name**.
 Then, we're going to point our name to the number object that already exists.

 ## Giving names to things